PRISBteam/Plastic-Slip-Simulator/README.md

 - the lattice basis vectors: pass the argument as nine ints a1, a2, a3, b1, b2, b3, c1, c2, c3.
 These are the vectors between corners of the unit cell as explained above.
 A complex with non-orthogonal basis vectors has not been tested;
 - whether or not to also output the node degree matrix;
 - whether or not to also output the unit normal vectors to 2-cells;
+- whether or not to also output the areas of the 2-cells;
+- whether or not to also output the indices of the 2-cells corresponding to slip planes;
 - whether or not to also output the 'results.txt' file as described in the function iofiles.write_to_file().

 ## Modules